jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

 ### 🎯 Wrapping Up

 As we've seen in this example, CPU-based autoscaling can be a game changer for FastAPI applications.
-It helps to efficiently manage your resources, handling traffic spikes and maintaining a responsive application under heavy workloads. `fastapi-serve` makes it straightforward to leverage autoscaling, helping you to build highly scalable, efficient, and resilient FastAPI applications with ease.
+It helps to efficiently manage your resources, handle traffic spikes, and maintain a responsive application under heavy workloads. `fastapi-serve` makes it straightforward to leverage autoscaling, helping you to build highly scalable, efficient, and resilient FastAPI applications with ease.
 Embrace the power of autoscaling with `fastapi-serve` today!